Michaela Brohm-Badry: Professional Background

 Brohm-Badry acquired her doctorate degree in musicology at the University of Fridericiana Karlsruhe in 2000.
 She started her research into learning and motivation theories short after.
 In the year 2000, she became a lecturer at the University of Karlsruhe for the theory and practice of motivation.
 In 2007, she received and accepted the call for the chair for Learning and Instruction at the University of Trier in the interdisciplinary field of the educational sciences (pedagogy, sociology and psychology).
+In 2023, she obtained a master's degree in educational neuroscience at Central Queensland University.

 Since 2015, Brohm-Badry has been a founder and the president of the German Society for Positive-Psychological Research (DGPPF).
 The DGPPF is an association of scientists from various academic backgrounds, conducting research with the aim of promoting and disseminating the science behind positive psychology.
 As an additional qualification for positive psychological research and application, Brohm-Badry acquired the New York Certificate in Applied Positive Psychology (NYCAPP) at the New York Open Center in March 2018.
 Afterwards, she has been invited to the International Positive Psychology Association conference in 2019 as a speaker.
 She contributes as a speaker at the Seligman Europe Tour 2019.

+Brohm-Badry was a member of the expert commission for the European Commission (EU) in Seville 2020 for the creation of the Framework Personal, Social and Learning to Learn European KeyCompetence (LifeComp).